 Tip: Facebook includes a small “i” icon as you hover over each objective and campaign type.
 This is great for helping you select the most relevant objective to your business and goals.

-Note that not all campaign types are eligible to be shown on Instagram Ads.
+However, not all campaign types are eligible to be shown on Instagram Ads.
 Make sure to choose one of the following; Brand Awareness, Reach, Traffic, App Installs, Engagement, Video Views or Conversions.

 Step 3 – Name your Campaign